zackosowski/CSVault/Articles/Algorithms.md

 Understanding algorithms helps computer scientists and programmers develop more efficient and optimized solutions to complex problems.
 It also fosters critical thinking and problem-solving skills, which are valuable in many aspects of life.

+You use algorithms to solve a Rubik's cube.